mimimishkin/kotlin-jni-interop/README.md

 Secondly, this library contains only four non-inline declarations — a function to check what error the JNI function returned, `String.modifiedUtf8` to pass valid strings to JNI, and two empty objects for convenience (which the compiler is likely to reduce, since they are not used anywhere).
-All other methods and properties are inline and will not take up space in the already huge Kotlin binaries, and will not affect performance.
+All other methods and properties are inline and will not take up space in the already huge Kotlin binaries and will not affect performance.

 Thirdly, these bindings are cooked specifically for Kotlin using all its possibilities: null-safety, DSL, functions